 If you have any questions, always call the phone number on the PAP application.
 Eligibility, drugs, dosages, even themselves programs often change regularly so it’s best directly contact the program for more information.
 Even if you do not fit the PAP guidelines but still cannot afford your medicine – inform program representative – some pharmaceutical companies are willing to make exceptions.

 9. How can I save on my medicine, even if I don’t qualify for PAPs?

-There are number of way to save on your prescription medicine – from asking your physician to see if generic version of your prescription drug is available to exploring the benefits offered by discount prescription programs like 1020RX.com (Click here for more information).
+There are a number of ways to save on your prescription medicine – from asking your physician to see if a generic version of your prescription drug is available to explore the benefits offered by discount prescription programs like 1020RX.com (Click here for more information).